0-complexity/openvcloud_installer/docs/README.md

 > **Important** A common technique to create a `system-config.yaml` is to make a copy from another enviroment and start editing.
 Please make sure to alter the ssh.private-key setting, and not just leave the copy from the other environment.

 ### Validating your OpenvCloud configuration
 Having valid configuration is off course very important, for a smooth installation process.
 This can be done with the OpenvCloud environment manager AKA (Menaja -- Swahili for 'manager').
-Login on https://menaja.gig.tech select the environment you are setting up, and click the "Validate configuration" button.
-When your configuration is valid, you'll see the following text appear next to the button: "You configuration is valid!"
+Login on https://menaja.gig.tech select the environment you are setting up, and click the "Validate configuration" button. *When your configuration is valid, you'll see the following text appear next to the button: **"The configuration is valid!"***

 ![picture](meneja.png)